Kong/docs.konghq.com/app/_src/kubernetes-ingress-controller/reference/annotations.md

 See [TLS verification of Upstream Service](/kubernetes-ingress-controller/{{page.release}}/guides/security/verify-upstream-tls) guide for more information.

-### konghq.com/ca-certificates
+### konghq.com/ca-certificates-secret

 > Available since controller 3.4

 This annotation can be used to assign CA certificates to be used for the upstream service's TLS certificates verification.
+The value of the annotation should be a comma-separated list of `Secret`s containing CA certificates.

+### konghq.com/ca-certificates-configmap

+> Available since controller 3.4

+This annotation can be used to assign CA certificates to be used for the upstream service's TLS certificates verification.
-The value of the annotation should be a comma-separated list of CA certificate names.
+The value of the annotation should be a comma-separated list of `ConfigMap`s containing CA certificates.

 {% include /md/kic/ca-certificates-note.md %}